filipsobol/sonda/.changeset/cool-roses-change.md

 "unplugin-sourcemaps": patch
 ---

-Add missing `sourcesContent` in source maps when they are available in the filesystem
+Add missing `sourcesContent` to source maps when they are available in the filesystem